 The main pruning loop involves several hyperparameters, many of which have minimal effect.
 Varying the number of EM iterations within the 1--5 range shows no consistent differences.
 SentencePiece applies a digamma transformation to expected counts in the M-step (cf. Algorithm~\ref{alg:kudo_high_level}) which suppresses low-count tokens; omitting this transformation yields essentially no difference.
 Similarly, the early prune threshold $\mprunecount$ (cf. \autoref{desc:em}) can be varied between 0 and 10 with no apparent effect.

 Among the more impactful parameters, a slower shrinking factor $\alphaprune$ yields better objective values but worse compression, though both effects are small.
 A similar tradeoff appears when halting pruning earlier via a larger $\overshootfactor$.
-Motivated by these results, we investigate Final-Style Pruning (FSP), which replaces \emph{all} pruning steps with the simpler probability-based algorithm. \autoref{fig:scatter} visualizes all parameter variations, revealing that (1) parameters that significantly affect performance exhibit a clear tradeoff with no configuration improving both metrics, and (2) FSP is the only variation which achieves compression exceeding BPE.
+Motivated by these results, we investigate \FSP{} (FSP), which replaces \emph{all} pruning steps with the simpler probability-based algorithm. \autoref{fig:scatter} visualizes all parameter variations, revealing that (1) parameters that significantly affect performance exhibit a clear tradeoff with no configuration improving both metrics; and (2) FSP is the only variation which achieves compression exceeding BPE.

-\autoref{tab:fsp_bpe_val} validates these findings across vocabulary sizes (16K--64K) and training on FineWiki \citep[][1\,GB subsets across the same 6 languages]{penedo2025finewiki}.
+\autoref{tab:fsp_bpe_val} shows compression and morphological alignment results across vocabulary sizes (16K--64K) and in a cross-corpus setting \citep[FineWiki][1\,GB subsets across the same six languages]{penedo2025finewiki}.
 The compression--objective tradeoff persists across all settings.
-Notably, when training on different datasets, BPE appears to generalize better.
-We also report MorphScore~\citep[][higher is better]{arnett2025evaluatingmorphologicalalignmenttokenizers} for morphological alignment: Unigram methods substantially outperform BPE, consistent with Unigram's original motivation for subword regularization.
-Notably, FSP's compression gains come at the cost of reduced morphological alignment, positioning it between standard Unigram and BPE on this metric. \autoref{app:morphscore} shows some examples of segmentations.
+In the cross-corpus setting, BPE achieves a slight compression edge, which we attribute to markdown table syntax prevalent in FineWiki but rare in the monolingual training corpora.
+We also report MorphScore~\citep[][higher is better]{arnett2025evaluatingmorphologicalalignmenttokenizers} for morphological alignment on English: Unigram methods substantially outperform BPE, consistent with Unigram's original motivation for subword regularization.
+Notably, FSP's compression gains come at the cost of reduced morphological alignment, positioning it between standard Unigram and BPE on this metric. \autoref{app:morphscore} presents some examples of segmentations across different tokenizers.